aplteam/Cider/mkdocs/docs/api.md

     verbose               0
     watch                 0

-!!! detail "Setting to `watch` to 0 shows Cider you have not set this.
+!!! detail "Setting `watch` to 0 shows Cider you have not set this.
 Eventually 0 becomes `both`, the default."

 <!--
     watch                 ['ns'|'both']  ⍝ depending on the availability of .NET